A Sortd Review For Google Workspace Users

 How to start using Sortd

-To start testing Sortd, all you need to do is log into your Google account and going to the Chrome Store.
-There, you will find the Sortd page and click “Add to Chrome”.
-A pop-up window will appear, then you confirm your installation and are ready to go.
+To start testing Sortd, all you need to do is log into your Google account and go to the Chrome Store.
+There, you will find the Sortd page and click "Add to Chrome".
+A pop-up window will appear, and then you confirm your installation and be ready to go.

 Installing and setting up your boards